iPack: Intuitive Bin Packing with Large Language Models: Conclusions

 \section{Conclusions}

-In this paper, we introduced \algName, an approach for open-vocabulary grocery packing that ensures product integrity.
-To achieve its task, \algName{} utilizes VLMs and state-of-the-art grasping techniques.
-We validated our approach on a custom dataset containing a variety of grocery classes.
-The dataset will be publicly available upon publication of this manuscript.
-We quantified the performance of \algName{} based on a custom-developed data-driven metric \metricName.
-The experiments demonstrate that \algName{} shows great performance in sorting of objects according to human-preferred packing order.
-One opportunity for future work is to include VLAs in executing this task.
-Additionally, one could use more advanced strategies to reason about the free space in the box for the placing task.
+In this paper, we introduced \algName, a novel approach to open-vocabulary object packing that ensures product integrity.
+To achieve its task, \algName{} utilizes Vision Language Models and state-of-the-art Mixed-Integer optimization.
+We validated our approach on the HOPE dataset, extended by several new grocery classes.
+We quantified the performance of \algName~based on packing density and on a custom-developed data-driven metric \metricName.
+The experiments demonstrate that \algName~shows great performance in packing objects according to human-preferred packing order.
+One opportunity for future work is to increase the robustness of the placement process by applying specialized vision-language-action models that leverage pushing motions to correct misaligned placements.